cyberh3x/todo-app/README.md

 NODE_ENV="DEVELOPMENT"
 ```

-2. Open terminal and change directory to frontend folder and run `npm install` command
+2. Open terminal and change directory to frontend folder and run `npm install` command.
-3. Start api & front end projects with `npm start` command and open `http://localhost:3000` in your browser
+3. Start api & frontend projects with `npm start` command then open `http://localhost:3000` in your browser.